 You’ve taken the first steps toward new career opportunities by pursuing an Associate degree in your field of interest.
 Now, do you know what you want to do after college?
-The Career Services staff of Terra Community College can help you pinpoint your career goals.
+The Career Services staff of Terra State Community College can help you pinpoint your career goals.
 They are dedicated to assisting students and prospective students with:

 - Finding their ideal career path